 In the first example, we’ll create a product that will allow users to add 12 bottles of their choice.
 Each bottle will be priced independently but we’ll provide a discount on the case.

-The first thing we’ll need (assuming you’ve already got WooCommerce installed) is the Product Extras plugin.
+The first thing we’ll need (assuming you’ve already got WooCommerce installed) is the WooCommerce Product Add Ons Ultimate plugin.

-Product Extras allows you to add extra fields to WooCommerce so that customers can personalise your products.
-The Pro version has a ‘Products’ field which lets you add other products as additional fields to your products.
+WooCommerce Product Add Ons Ultimate allows you to add extra fields to WooCommerce so that customers can personalise your products.
+You’ll need the Pro version, which has a ‘Products’ field that lets you add other products as additional fields to your products.

-We’ll create a ‘Case’ product in WooCommerce then use the Pro version of Product Extras to add bottles of wine as child products to the Case product.
+We’ll create a ‘Case’ product in WooCommerce then use the Pro version of WooCommerce Product Add Ons Ultimate to add bottles of wine as child products to the Case product.

 Create your wine products